CTP:A Causal Interpretable Model for Non-Communicable Disease Progression Prediction: Experiment

-Table \ref{table:treatmentEffectEstimation} describes the performance of predicting the effect of a given treatment of the CTP model and baselines in four datasets.
-The ``Full'' column indicates the general difference between predicted trajectories and oracle trajectories of features.
-The ``Near'' column indicates the differences in the first half trajectories and the ``Far'' column indicates the second half.
-The CTP model obtained significantly better performance than all baselines.
-For example, The full RMSE of Neural ODE in Hao dataset is 1.08, about six times more than the CTP model (0.16).
-The NGM model obtained best performance among baselines, while the CTP model decreases about 40\% differences in RMSE.
-The performance of our CTP model is also significantly better in MM-25 and MM-50 datasets, though the performance gain is not as significant as it in Hao dataset and Zheng dataset.
-Our CTP model is more appropriate to be used to evaluate the treatment effect to dynamical system with dozens of variables.
+Table \ref{table:treatmentEffectEstimation} describes the performance of predicting progression trajectories under a given treatment of the CTP model and baselines in four datasets.
+The CTP (without utilizing a causal identification algorithm) obtained significantly better performance than all baselines.
+For example, The full MSE of NODE in the Hao dataset is 1.08, about six times more than the CTP model (0.16), and the full MSE of NODE is 1.39, about four times more than the CTP model (0.25).
+The TE-CDE and CF-ODE also obtained poor performance, which may be attributed to they only focus on deconfounding when prior causal information is available.
+The NGM model obtained the best performance among baselines, while the CTP model obtained better performance than the NGM.
+The performance of our CTP model is significantly better in the MM-25 and MM-50 datasets.
+These experiment results demonstrate our CTP model has good scalability.
+We also find that the CTP$^\star$ model obtained better performance by utilizing the causal identification algorithm, though the improvement is not significant.

-We also qualitatively analyzed why our CTP model obtained significantly better performance than baselines in Figure \ref{fig:treatmentEffectTrajectory}.
-For the space limit, we only draw feature trajectories of Hao model and Zheng model.
-The figure shows that some trajectories generated by baselines changed unexpectedly after the treatment.
-For example, the predicted trajectory of $a$ in Hao dataset of Linear ODE, Neural ODE decrease rapidly after we apply the treatment, while the treatment actually does not affect the trajectory of $a$.
-Similar deviations also occurs in other figures.
-For example, Neural ODE, CF-ODE in $\tau_p$ in Hao dataset, Neural ODE in $a$ in Zheng dataset, Linear ODE in $\tau$ in Zheng dataset, NGM and TE-CDE in $c$ in Zheng dataset.
-These models cannot predict feature trajectories under a treatment well mainly because they utilized correlational information between features.
-Our CTP model overcome this limitation because it utilize causal information between features to conduct analysis.
+We qualitatively analyzed why our CTP model obtained better performance than baselines in Figure \ref{fig:treatmentEffectTrajectory}.
+For the space limit, we only draw trajectories of two randomly selected samples from the Hao dataset and Zheng dataset.
+The figure shows that some trajectories generated by baselines changed mistakenly after the treatment.
+For example, the predicted trajectory of $a$ in the Hao dataset of LODE and NODE decreases rapidly after we apply the treatment, while the treatment does not affect the trajectory of $a$ because $a$ is an ancestor feature of the $n$.
+Similar deviations also occur in other features.
+As these baselines utilized correlational relations, the treatment action brings unexpectable influence to the predicted feature.
+Although the LODE and the NGM model applied ridge loss to remove spurious connections, experimental results demonstrated they could not recover causal relations between features well.
+The incorporation of score-based DAG loss helps the model predict treatment effects better when there is no feedback between features.